-Fighting for Clients throughout Cedar Rapids, Davenport & all of Eastern Iowa
+Fighting for Clients Throughout Cedar Rapids, Davenport, Quad City, Scott County & All of Eastern Iowa

 In Iowa, a person's first and second convictions for OWI/DUI are misdemeanors, while a third conviction within 12 years is a felony.
 Because penalties escalate with each subsequent offense, it is important to obtain skilled legal representation the first time you are charged with an alcohol-related offense.
 An experienced OWI/DUI defense lawyer may be able to negotiate a plea bargain, minimize your penalties or get the charges dropped in some situations.
 Attorney J. Dean Keegan is a former probation officer and chemical dependency counselor who understands how OWI/DUI penalties affect clients' lives.

 To vigorously defend yourself against a first or second OWI/DUI charge, call (319) 499-5524 to schedule a free initial consultation with one of our drunk driving defense attorneys.

 These charges are serious.
 It is important that you do everything possible to avoid a criminal conviction.

 The first time you are convicted of OWI/DUI, you face:

 - A minimum of 48 hours in jail with a possible maximum sentence of one year

 - A substance abuse evaluation and treatment program